 The goal of Hampton Roads Executive Airport is to provide a professional, safe and friendly aviation environment for our tenant based and transient corporate aircraft, aviation service providers and recreational pilots.

-Virginia Aviation Associates, L.L.C. and its Professional Engineering Consulting firms Campbell & Paris Engineers, L.R.
-Kimball & Associates, and Talbert & Bright are currently pursuing the long-range plan for airport facilities including: land acquisition, development of a new runway, installation of an ILS and WAAS, design and construction of a new executive terminal, and construction of new hangars to improve safety and efficiency of the airport and attract business opportunities to the region while accommodating forecasted demand for General Aviation facilities.
+Virginia Aviation Associates, L.L.C. and its Professional Engineering Consulting firm Talbert & Bright are currently pursuing a five year plan for airport facilities including: installation of an ILS, enhancement of fuel storage facilities, NEPA review of the new two location 350,000 SF hangar development, installation of a new beacon and aircraft wash rack, and construction of the hangars to improve safety and efficiency of the airport and attract business opportunities to the region while accommodating forecasted demand for General Aviation facilities.